 Do the parents see a difference in the way you do ABA?
 Many parents tell me they are even surprised with the way we gather data about their children.
 It is at such a high level, many say it is beyond what they have seen in others.
 And of course, they see the results in the progress of their children.
 I have seen so many excellent graphs of our children’s learning and actual acquisition rates.
 This consistency in result must come from the high quality of the technique that Applied Behavior Consultants uses globally.

 How do you think ABC has helped children?
 ABC has helped children in so many ways.
+Our results show that 100% of children make progress.
 Each child is different, with different needs, strengths and interests.
 From ABC’s thorough assessment, we are able to set a baseline and move from there.

 Can you share specific examples?
 The simple need for a child to communicate what he wants is one of the most important things we do.
 I am happy that we are able to do this well.
 Being able to communicate lessens the child’s anxiety.
 It creates a positive spiral for better behavior, less tantrums and frustration from the child, making it easier for him to learn.

 Some of our children started with very limited skills in language, but within a year, they are able to communicate what they want!

 Some joined us with very limited cognitive skills, joint attention, or play skills, but with effective intervention implemented by a thorough, consistent and dedicated team (and helped by the family), they have moved on from level 1 to level 3 and many are ready to be transitioned to either school or community.

 How do you feel about your teachers and therapists?
 I salute our hardworking teachers and therapists.
 They are all very dedicated in what they do and have a strong yearning to learn and help the children.
 At the end of the day, even if they are tired, they always feel rewarded that they see improvements with the kids.
 They always work a team.